 Gastroenterology and hepatology are branches of medicine focused on the digestive system and its disorders.
 Hepatology is a sub-specialty of gastroenterology that focuses on the liver, pancreas and biliary systems.
 A gastroenterologist is an internist who has completed specialty training in the treatment of digestive and liver disorders.
 Gastrointestinal disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder and liver.
-In order to become board certified in gastroenterology, a doctor must first become board certified in internal medicine.

 If you’re experiencing any new or chronic gastrointestinal symptoms such as heartburn, constipation, diarrhea, rectal bleeding or abdominal pain, these can all be diagnosed and treated by a gastroenterologist.
 If you think your symptoms have lasted too long or are not being successfully treated, contact us or request an appointment.